ngaynor/Python_Exercsies/README.md

 # Python_Exercsies
-Python Exercises to practice various pythons basics as well as how to define/use functions, loops, websrapping techniques and working with different file types.
+Python Exercises to practice various pythons basics as well as how to define/use functions, loops, websraping techniques and working with different file types.